 To ensure the safety of our community, Public Safety has established the following guidelines.

-All academic and administrative buildings are locked in the evening and on weekends, according to the scheduled use of the facilities.
+Hofstra University, including the entire campus and its buildings and grounds, is private property.
+As a result, Hofstra may exercise its right to grant, restrict or deny access to its campus and/or buildings and grounds.
+In general, all academic and administrative buildings are locked in the evening and on weekends, according to the scheduled use of the facilities.
 Access to these facilities is limited to students, faculty and staff, as well as guests and visitors conducting official University business.
+During non-business hours, access to University facilities may be limited to authorized personnel only.

 Access to Residence Halls